-Beginning next year (in January 2013), we will no longer mail 1099-G forms to report your prior year individual income tax overpayment unless you specifically request a paper form.
-Instead, your refund information will be available on our website beginning in January 2013.
+We no longer mail 1099-G forms to report your prior year Individual Income Tax overpayment unless you specifically request a paper form.
+Instead, your refund information will be available on our website.
 If you want us to mail you a paper Form 1099-G, you must check the box.